WhizBenjamin/whizbenjamin/README.md

 ### 🔭 I’m currently working on:

-Figma Challenge
+A challenge from Figma
 <br>
-A Responsive homepage with desktop, tablet and mobile version using just HTML and CSS.
+It is a responsive homepage with desktop, tablet and mobile version using just HTML and CSS.

 ### 🤔 I’m looking for help with: